Westchester County, New York: Expatriates

 As of 2000, several different expatriate populations lived in Westchester County.
 Notable French communities are located in Larchmont, Mamaroneck, and New Rochelle; while Scarsdale, Tarrytown and Bronxville are the preferred locations for Japanese immigrants and Japanese Americans.

 Health

 In March 2020 during the COVID-19 pandemic in the United States, the state government ordered a one square mile "containment zone" in the northern part of the city of New Rochelle.
 Part of New Rochelle is adjacent to the Bronx, where the majority of New York State's COVID-19 positive cases were (as of May 8, 350,000 out of 20 million residents).
 As of April 22 there were a total of 25,276 cases, 838 deaths, and 9,371 recoveries.
 As of May 22, 2020, there were between 30 and 35,000 cases going both by COVID-19 testing and serological samples, constituting the highest number of highest per capita infections in the world: 3% out of 1 million residents.
+On May 26, 2020, the area started their first phase of reopening after being placed on lockdown for two months.